KangaRoo1372/webliero/converter/readme.md

 - in classic Liero, sprites were split into 3 categories: big sprites (16x16 size), medium sprites (7x7 size) and small sprites (4x4 size), whereas only "medium sprites" could be used as startFrame for weapon objects and non-weapon objects.
 In WebLiero though, you can choose any sprite you want as startFrame for weapon and non-weapon objects.
 That's why some weapons / objects would look and work differently after conversion to Liero
 - the program also converts [WebLiero Extended](https://www.vgm-quiz.com/dev/webliero/extended) mods, however since WebLiero Extended uses some special parameters which changes the game & weapons logic significantly.
 That's why WL Extended mods would not work properly after conversion to Liero mods
 - there are some issues with some properties in special objects after implementing converted LWP file via LieroM8 (propably due to some bugs in LieroM8).
 Currently known bugs: wrong values of blowAway parameter in sobject1 (Large explosion) and sobject2 (medium explosion).
 It is recommended to change those values manually in [LieroKit](https://liero.nl/download/295/lierokit16b2.zip) after activating your converted file with LieroM8 (it is weird but you will have some issues if you try to change it manually in LieroM8)
+- mods in WebLiero work properly, even if the number of weapons and wObjects is different (e.g. when there are unused wObjects in the JSON file), as well as even if the order of weapons in the weapons array does not correspond to the order of wObjects in the wObjects array.
+This is because proper combination of weapons and wObjects parameters is done in WebLiero with bulletType parameter.
+Currently, the converter unfortunately does not detect that connection between weapon and wObject properties depending on the value of bulletType parameter.
+That's why some weapons might work differently after conversion

 **_So, if you want to have no issues after converting your WL mod to LWP, then follow these instructions:_**